 Today we announce a world first: the ability to find regions of rust within an image.

-In the growing world of network-controlled industrial exploration, visually inspecting rust is a killer-app.
-Proactively identifying spots where corrosion management coatings peeled or cracked can save a full replacement years later during plant turnaround.
+In the growing world of network-controlled industrial exploration, visual inspection of rust is a killer-app.
+Proactively identifying spots where corrosion management coatings have peeled or cracked can save a full replacement years later during plant turnaround.

 Radically extend the lifetime of your capital assets by leveraging a combination of regular quadrotor survey flights, thorough quantitative image analysis, and timely spot-maintenance.